Jbays/js-basic-training/resources/adv_array_methods.md

-# Higher Order Array Methods
+# Higher Order Functions

-This article focuses on improving your fluency in using 4 of the main higher order `Array` methods:
+This article focuses on improving your fluency in using 4 of the main higher order functions:

 - `forEach`
 - `map`